This website shall finally reconnect with its roots – radices.

 Natural sciences, physics and mathematics in particular are what I consider to be the core of all sciences.
 The way of thinking that I learned to apply to theoretical and real-world problems during my studies still influences the way I tackle any problem.

 These are the results of my dedication to science:

 As a logical consequence I am not overly tolerant when it comes to

 I am physicist and IT consultant, with experience in R&D (as a researcher and as IT services manager) and as an IT consultant, delivering security projects to customers in various industry sectors.
-Here is my detailed CV and I have given this interview (in German) when I was about to change from employed to self-employed consultant.
+(I have given this interview (in German) when I was about to change from employed to self-employed consultant.)

 I think we are not completely characterized by any official name of a profession, but better by the roles we acquire in different positions throughout our career and private life.
 I have considered myself always acting in one or both of these roles: